ga4gh/vrs/docs/source/terms_and_model.rst

 * GENO: Haplotype (GENO:0000871) - A set of two or more sequence alterations on the same chromosomal strand that tend to be transmitted together.

+**Examples**

+- assertion of no change over region of chromosome
+- n positions by array
+- n positions by sequencing

 VariationSet